shiga2006/robo_d/README.md

-# RoboFleet Control - Industrial Navigation Platform
+# Navigo- Industrial Navigation Platform

 An industrial-grade robot monitoring and navigation platform built with the MERN stack.
 This application allows operators to upload floor plans, mark delivery points, and manage robot paths in real-time.